-The person performing the review need not be an actuary but should have appropriate skills in statistics, health economics and actuarial sciences, etc.
+The person to perform an evaluation is not limited to an actuary and an evaluation can be performed by any person with the appropriate skills in statistics, health economics and actuarial science etc.

 The independent evaluation needs to provide an overall qualitative and quantitative evaluation of the amalgamation.
 The report should be provided in a manner and format consistent with the requirements of the Act.
 The information provided needs to be sufficient for decision-making purposes by the trustees and the Registrar.